-The second professional experience is a three-week block placement in Semester Two of the same year and in the same school as the pre-service teachers' first professional experience.
+The second professional experience is a three-week block placement in the same year and in the same school as the pre-service teachers' first professional experience.
 The second professional experience is the second part of the annual placement.
 In exceptional circumstances this may not be possible and alternative arrangements will be made.